TREE MAINTENANCE AND SPECIFICATIONS

 PRUNING LEVEL I – CLEARANCE PRUNING

-PRUNING LEVEL II – CLEARANCE AND CROWN CLEAN
+PRUNING LEVEL II – CLEARANCE & CROWN CLEAN

 For Young Tree (under 6″ DBH):